 You then have a wait time that you can select from the dropdown list.

-If your emergency contact requests access to your account, it will send you an email, and a timer will start.
+If your emergency contact requests access to your account, an email will be sent, and a timer will start.
 In the below example, you have 48hrs to respond.
 If you don’t respond within this timeframe, the contact will have access to your account.

 When you have adjusted the Wait Time, you can “Send Invite“.